WrathChaos/react-native-bottom-bar/README.md

 | secondIconComponent | component |       MiniButton(simple icon button)       | renders your own component as a second button     |
 | thirdIconComponent  | component |       MiniButton(simple icon button)       | renders your own component as a third button      |
 | fourthIconComponent | component |       MiniButton(simple icon button)       | renders your own component as a fourth button     |

+### Credits

+Thank you [RN Typography Team](https://github.com/hectahertz/react-native-typography) for the ShowcaseScreen :) It has a great design.

 ## Author